galaxyeden/Candy-the-Catacorn/README.md

 ## Copyright/Liability

 I'm posting this as a learning project with no intent to make a profit.
-I used a lot of bits of source material (see thanks below), and thus as I am not a lawyer, I can't comment as to rights other than to say that I claim no rights to my creation - use what I did as you please :) But... it'll probably take some re-imagining of the design for it to be truly original.
+I used a lot of bits of source material (see thanks below), and thus as I am not a lawyer, I can't comment as to rights other than to say that I claim no rights to my creation other than the right to continue using it and modifying it myself - use what I did as you please :) But... it'll probably take some re-imagining of the design for it to be truly original.

 Also, I'm obviously not responsible for injuries or anything like that - this is definitely not a safety-tested, commercial project.
 Build at your own risk.
 It probably won't even work :)